State and Local Policy Database

 Equity Metrics and Workforce DevelopmentList All

-The Office of Energy Resources has developed public participation guidance to begin addressing the inherent inequities that exist in public participation processes.
+In addition, the Office of Energy Resources has developed public participation guidance to begin addressing the inherent inequities that exist in public participation processes.
 As part of this effort, the Office of Energy Resources is gathering data and information about who in our communities is attending public workshops.
 Following these workshops on clean energy initiatives (such as the state’s goal of meeting 100% of electricity demand with renewables by 2030), OER circulates a survey to workshop participants via email to collect anonymous demographic data.
 When collated, this information provides insight on which voices were in the room and which were underrepresented.
 In turn, that insight can be used to improve our participation processes and enhance diversity.

 For Community Solar efforts, OER ran a White Glove Pilot Program to guide two electric distribution customers on the Income-Eligible rate (A-60 customers) through signing up and participating in Rhode Island’s Community Solar opportunities.
 The purpose of this pilot was for OER to better understand the needs and challenges of A-60 customers regarding participation in Community Solar opportunities as well as supporting a more equitable distribution of the benefits of Community Solar.
 OER also established a Low and Moderate Income (LMI) working group specific to Community Solar.
 This group discussed various barriers to participation that existed and attempts to address them through program changes.